LukaszObara/RNN/RecurrentNetworkEntropy.md

 # Change Log
-All notable changes to RecurrentNetworkEntropy.py project will be docu- mented in this file.
+All notable changes to RecurrentNetworkEntropy.py project will be documented in this file.

 ## [Unreleased] - 01/09/2016
 ### Added